Petrophile clavata

-Petrophile clavata is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
+Petrophile clavata is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is a shrub with curved, needle-shaped, sharply-pointed leaves and spherical heads of hairy, cream-coloured to very pale yellow flowers.

 Description

 Petrophile clavata is an erect or spreading shrub that typically grows to a height of 25–70 cm and has hairy branchlets, especially when young.
 The leaves are cylindrical, 20–50 mm long and 1-2 mm wide with a sharply-pointed tip, erect near the base but turn downwards.
 The flowers are arranged on the ends of branchlets in sessile, spherical heads 30–45 mm in diameter, with many narrow egg-shaped, densely hairy involucral bracts at the base.
 The flowers are 15–20 mm long, cream-coloured to very pale yellow, and densely hairy.
 Flowering occurs from May to early August and the fruit is a nut, fused with others in a more or less spherical head 10–12 mm long and 10–15 mm wide.